SansGuidon/bookmarks/README.md

 * [Kevin London](https://www.kevinlondon.com/2016/09/20/devops-from-scratch-pt-2.html) - (2016) DevOps from Scratch, Part 2: Amazon & Terraform
 * [Yevgeniy Brikman](https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c) - (2016) Why we use Terraform and not Chef, Puppet, Ansible, SaltStack, or CloudFormation
 * [Ádám Sándor](https://container-solutions.com/propagating-configuration-from-terraform-to-kubernetes-apps/) - (2018) Propagating configuration from Terraform to Kubernetes Apps
-* [Terraform Best Practices](https://www.terraform-best-practices.com/) - free book with most of best-practices and recommendations for Terraform users
+* [Terraform Best Practices](https://www.terraform-best-practices.com/) - [Book] free book with most of best-practices and recommendations for Terraform users. **Bonus** [Source code examples](https://github.com/antonbabenko/terraform-best-practices/tree/master/examples)
 * [Anton Babenko](https://fosdem.org/2019/schedule/event/terraform_best_practices/) - [Videos] (2019) Codifying infrastructure with Terraform for the future | be aware of principles related to management of Terraform resources, Terraform modules best-practices and some CI/CD principles applicable to infrastructure management and deployments.
 * [HashiCorp Learn](https://learn.hashicorp.com/terraform/?track=getting-started#getting-started) - Getting Started - AWS | In this introduction to Terraform, you will learn how to use Terraform to build infrastructure in AWS.
 * [Regis Wilson](https://medium.com/driven-by-code/the-terrors-and-joys-of-terraform-88bbd1aa4359) - (2019) The Terrors and Joys of Terraform